Former Gophers coach Jim Dutcher relishing his son Brian Dutcher's trip to the men's Final Four

 "Brian kept playing him, kept saying he was the player to run the point, and Trammell's probably become their most-important player in the tournament.''

-The coach putting his arm around Trammell as tears came from the point guard during a TV interview after the Creighton win … well, you're going to see that in a round-up of Madness moments next Monday night.
+The coach putting an arm around Trammell as tears came from the point guard during a TV interview after the Creighton win … you're going to see that in a round-up of Madness moments next Monday night.

-Jim Dutcher coached the Gophers from the 1975-76 until late in the 1985-86 season.
-Brian was raised as a Gophers fan and, Jim said, he had a contract at San Diego State that called for a $5 million buyout if he left for another job — with a single amendment the buyout would be $1 million if it was to Minnesota.
+Jim Dutcher coached the Gophers from 1975 until late in the 1985-86 season.
+Brian is a Minnesota graduate and, Jim said, had a contract at San Diego State that called for a $5 million buyout if he left for another job — with a single amendment the buyout would be $1 million if it was to Minnesota.

 "The Gophers contacted Brian after Richard Pitino left [March 2021] and said they wanted him to come in to meet people after his team was done playing in the tournament,'' Jim said.